machmar/Circad-n-rhythms-/code rev2/circadian_rhythms_rev2.5.1/README.md

+It has been a long time and I do not know what I changed in this update other then optimized ram consumption to just 55% instead of 95% which it was previously.

+Following is a copy of README.md from 2.5 folder:

 This update is different.
 The right row of buttons now has a Shift button.
 The module has a builtin support - just hold any button down for like a seccond and it will tell you.